This article was originally published on Aug. 18, 2017, and was updated on Jan. 10, 2019.

 Not reviewing all the figures before filing: A mistake could lead to penalties, additional taxes (due to deductions being missed), or a time-consuming audit.

 Not filing an extension: An extension will give you additional time to get everything done correctly.
-Keep in mind, however, that you will still have to pay any taxes that were owed on the original return due date, even if an extension is filed.
+Keep in mind, however, that you will still have to pay any taxes that were owed on the original return due date, even if you file an extension.

 Not reviewing last year’s return: This can act as a guide for all the information you need in the current year.